suncoast-devs/handbook/lessons/misc-api-intro/one-list.md

 order: 1
 ---

-After seeing a simple example of an API lets take a look at a more complex example.
+After seeing a simple example of an API let's take a look at a more complex example.

 ## One List

 The One List API is an API for managing a list of todo items.

-Lets review the style of API access we've already seen.
+Let's review the style of API access we've already seen.
 The first URL pattern will retrieve the full list of TODO items.

 `/items?access_token={access_token}`